Walking Tours

 Know Before You Go

-• Leave expensive jewelry and large amounts of cash in your accommodation is safe to minimize the risk of theft.
+• What Not to Bring: Avoid wearing new or uncomfortable shoes, as they may cause discomfort on the uneven streets.
+Leave expensive jewelry and large amounts of cash at your accommodation to reduce the risk of theft.

 Getting There

-• From Lisbon Airport: Take a taxi, Uber, or airport shuttle to reach the city center.
-Use the Lisbon Metro (red line) or Aerobus service for affordable transportation.
+• From Lisbon Airport: To reach the city center, take a taxi, Uber, or airport shuttle.
+You can also use the Lisbon Metro (red line) or the Aerobus for affordable transportation.

-• Public Transport: Lisbon has an extensive public transport network, including trams, buses, and the metro.
-Purchase a reusable Viva Viagem card for easy access to all modes of transport.
+• Public Transport: Lisbon has an extensive public transportation system, including buses, trams, and the metro.
+A Viva Viagem card provides easy access to all forms of transport.

-• Walking: Depending on your location in Lisbon, you might be able to walk to your starting point for the walking tour.
-Use Google Maps or other navigation apps for walking directions.
+• Walking: If you’re staying nearby, walking to your tour’s starting point may be an option.
+Use Google Maps or other apps for walking directions.

-• Parking: Parking your car in a secure parking garage in the city center.
-Explore Lisbon on foot to avoid traffic and parking issues.
+• Parking: If you're driving, park in a secure garage in the city center, then explore Lisbon on foot to avoid traffic and parking difficulties.